 - Can be expensive for small businesses

-- May require significant computing power for large datasets
+- May require a lot of computing power for large datasets

 Pricing